VirgilSecurity/virgil-sdk-x/Application/Pods/VirgilFoundation/README.md

 $ cd <Path to Xcode project folder>
 ```

 - In the Xcode project's folder create a new file, give it a name *Podfile* (with a capital *P* and without any extension).
-Put the following lines in Podfile and save it.
+The following example shows how to compose the Podfile for an iOS application.
+If you are planning to use other platform the process will be quite similar.
+You only need to change platform to correspondent value.
+[Here](https://guides.cocoapods.org/syntax/podfile.html#platform) you can find more information about platform values.

 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '8.0'
+use_frameworks!

+target '<Put your Xcode target name here>' do
 	pod 'VirgilFoundation'
+end
 ```

 - Get back to your terminal window and execute the following line: